 \subsection{Two reproducing kernel Hilbert spaces}

 We will introduce two reproducing kernel Hilbert spaces.
 The first function space is an anchored Sobolev space on the Euclidean space $\R^s$ with Gaussian measure, cf.~\eqref{eq:Is}, for which we will take into account that our integrand function $F$ is anchored.
+We will show in \RefSec{sec:parametric-regularity} that under appropriate conditions the functions $G(u_{\setu})$ belong to this first function space.
 The second function space is an unanchored Sobolev space on the unit cube to analyse our truncated and mapped integral, cf.\ the right hand side of~\eqref{eq:IsT}.
 For this second function space we can then adjust techniques from \cite{DKLNS14} such that interlaced polynomial lattice rules will achieve higher-order convergence in approximating the integral.
 Contrary to most modern QMC results we do not introduce weights in the function spaces since we rely on the MDM to keep the number of dimensions limited.
 Therefore our error bounds will contain exponential factors in the number of dimensions.
 However, these weights will eventually show up when we handle the infinite-variate case, see \RefRem{rem:infinite-variate-RKHS}.